handshake-org/libhns/INSTALL.md

 Options to CMake are passed on the command line using "-D${OPTION}=${VALUE}".
 The values defined are all boolean and take values like On, Off, True, False.

-* CARES_STATIC - Build the static library (off by default)
+* HNS_STATIC - Build the static library (off by default)
-* CARES_SHARED - Build the shared library (on by default)
+* HNS_SHARED - Build the shared library (on by default)
-* CARES_INSTALL - Hook in installation, useful to disable if chain building
+* HNS_INSTALL - Hook in installation, useful to disable if chain building
-* CARES_STATIC_PIC - Build the static library as position-independent (off by default)
+* HNS_STATIC_PIC - Build the static library as position-independent (off by default)